minagawah/face-detection-sample/README.md

 [React Hooks!!!!!!!](https://reactjs.org/docs/hooks-intro.html)
 It was a huge deal to me.
-I don't know how long I've been waiting for a legitimate way of applying FP to my React apps, and at the same time enabling me to neatly place files for state management.
+I don't know how long I've been waiting for a legitimate way of applying FP,
+and at the same time
+enabling me to neatly place files for state management.
 [React Hooks](https://reactjs.org/docs/hooks-intro.html)